MONEY MARKETS-Positioning for more ECB easing, but not in May

 even if Draghi gave no clues that this was likely.

-will remain at 1 percent until the end of 2015, but Maraffino
+rates will remain at 1 percent until the end of 2015, but

 Markets are not only pricing in a higher probability of a